 Written by: Greg Ellifritz

-I flew out west for a camping trip with some friends a few weeks ago.
-As I was going through the airline firearms check procedures, it struck me that many of my readers might not know that it is legal to carry guns in checked airplane baggage.
-It’s really a simple process.
-Here’s what you have to do:
+As I was going through the airline firearms check procedures on my most recent trip, it struck me that many of my readers might not know that it is legal to carry guns in checked airplane baggage.
+Here’s what you have to do to be legal:

 -Place the hard-sided case into your locked (with TSA-approved lock) suitcase